codeclimate/codeclimate-rubocop/config/contents/lint/boolean_symbol.md

 This cop checks for `:true` and `:false` symbols.
 In most cases it would be a typo.

+### Safety:

+Autocorrection is unsafe for this cop because code relying on `:true` or `:false` symbols will break when those are changed to actual booleans.

 ### Example:

     # bad